François Prelati: Life

 Sentenced to life imprisonment following the trial of Gilles de Rais, François Prelati probably managed to escape, and then found refuge outside the jurisdiction of the Duchy of Brittany, more precisely at the court of Duke René of Anjou.
 This prince, son of Yolande of Aragon, had become the titular king of Sicily and the new head of the House of Valois-Anjou following the death of his elder brother Louis III of Anjou.
-Through the intermediary of a confessor of the "Good King René", whose sumptuous and refined court welcomed many artists and poets, the young Italian cleric obtained an audience with the Angevin prince.
+Through the intermediary of a confessor of René of Anjou, the young Italian cleric obtained an audience with this Angevin prince, whose sumptuous and refined court welcomed many artists and poets.

 Prelati was able to show off his alleged alchemical talents, probably thanks to conjuring tricks that enabled him to brandish an ingot of silver concealed in the crucible of the "magnum opus" at just the right moment, so much so that the swindler was appointed captain of La Roche-sur-Yon castle by René of Anjou.
 Adopting the identity of François de Montcatin (after the name of his native town), the Tuscan adventurer used his new position to seek revenge on Geoffroy Le Ferron (now Treasurer of France) because of the legal troubles following Gilles de Rais' act of force in Saint-Étienne-de-Mer-Morte.
 (Note: From 1439 to 1441, Geoffroy Le Ferron was Treasurer and Receiver General of John V, Duke of Brittany, "after having helped him mightily to strip Gilles de Retz", states medievalist Jean Kerhervé.
 Le Ferron thus acquired Saint-Étienne-de-Mer-Morte, which Gilles de Rais then attempted to reclaim by force by committing the sacrilege of mid-May 1440.

 In 1443, Le Ferron was pursuing his career at the royal court as Treasurer of France and advisor to King Charles VII of France.)